gsixin/i_am_not_good_at_memory/Typedaily.md

 scenarios
 predefined
 wildcards
-### 190515
-class mode is identical to iis 6.0 this enables many scenarios entirely authenticate authorize there is one task that is serverd for a special module, known as handler. retrieve omit the same is true for case-sensitive solve an issue that is driving me around the bend as well the httprequest object expose properties representing the http request and response. funnel if your web server has multiple cpus. you can config pipeline to use multiple woker process, one per cpu. deployment contention default webgarden webfarm violation obsolete constraint manipulate moderlizer.js cumbersome agile vegeies chore if only  only if presistent deprecated stand-along scenario predefined wildcards neutral pseudo element compaitibility working draft
-### 190516
+### 190518
-class mode is indentical to iis 6.0 this enables many scenarios entirely authenticate authorize authorization there is one task that is reserved for a special module, known as handler. retrieve omit the same if true for case-sensitive solve an issue that is driving me around the bend as well the httprequest object expose the properties representing the http request and response. funnel if your web server has multiple cpus, you can config pipeline to use multiple worker process, one per cpu. deployment contention default webgarden webfarm violation obsolete manipulate modernizer.js cumbersome agile veggies chore if only only if presisent deprecated stand-along scenario predefined wildcard neutral pseudo element compatibility working draft
+class model is intentical to iis 6.0 this enables many scenarios entirely authenticate authorize there is one task that is for special module, known as handler retrieve search omit the same if true for case-sensitive sovle an issue that was driving me around the bend as well the httprequest object expose properties reprenting the http request and reponse message. funnel if your web server has multiple cpus, you can config pipeline to use multiple process worker process, one per cpu. deplayment contention default webgardan webfarm violation obsolete manipulate miscellaneous agile beggies chore if only only if presistent deprecated stand-along scenarios predefined widcards